More than what you expected, the Rosita is a deep and flavorful dram that pairs Campari and tequila together.

 Nutrition

-For a classic Rosita Cocktail, use an Old Fashioned glass with a large ice cube or sphere, preferably.
-Garnish with a lemon twist, but make sure to express the oil and rub it along the rim of the glass before dropping in the cocktail.
+Like the Negroni, serve your Rosita in an Old Fashioned or rocks glass, over a large ice cube or sphere.
+Garnish with a lemon twist, but first express the oils, then rub it along the rim of the glass before dropping it in the cocktail.

-Sure.
-The original Rosita Cocktail recipe did not include Angostura, so you can leave it out altogether or use what you have in hand.
-Lemon, orange, or even chocolate bitters would work nicely here.
+The original Rosita recipe did not include Angostura, so you can leave it out altogether or use what you have at home.
+Lemon, orange, and even chocolate bitters work nicely in this concoction.

 Leave a Comment